wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

-# Password Recovery Via User Preferred Notification Channel
+# Password Recovery Via User-Preferred Notification Channel

 This section guides you through setting up password recovery for users to recover a lost or forgotten password.